Abhiram-TK/McDonalds-Performance-Pulse/README.md

 ❤️ Connect with me on [LinkedIn](#insert_linkedin_profile_link_here).

-🌟 Thank you for your interest in OS Interface.
+🌟 Thank you for your interest in McDonald's Performance Pulse.
 Looking forward to connecting with you!